 Once viewed almost exclusively as a manufacturer of small cars, Kia has managed to change this perception entirely, now catering to a wide range of car buyers.
 In the past, the majority of Kia vehicles were small and boring; inexpensive alternatives that you’d drive around for a few years before trading them in for something of higher quality.

 As discussed, a radical design shift was instrumental in recreating the Kia brand through the latter parts of the 2000’s, however branching out and becoming more aware of the wider needs of customers in the market also played a big role.

-Adding to that, on top off the success of Kia Sorrento, Kia Soul has just this week won the Best Buy Award from Consumer Guide Automotive.
-Kia is also at the cutting edge in terms of energy efficiency, with many advances being made in the areas of hybrid and electrical cars.
+Adding to that, on top of the success of Kia Sorrento, Kia Soul has just this week won the Best Buy Award from Consumer Guide Automotive.
+Kia is also at the cutting edge in terms of energy efficiency, with many advances being made in the areas of hybrid and electric cars.